Cybernetic-Ransomware/Animals_Healthcare_Application/doc/12_adr_turso_offline_snapshots.md

 - Snapshot content respects the sharing model: the export is filtered through `allowed_categories_for` (owners get everything, carers only the categories their active `AnimalShare` grants; no access → `PermissionDenied`).
+- Vaccination detail rows (`vaccine_name`, `last_vaccination_date`,
+  `valid_until`, `suggested_clinic`) are exported under the `vaccinations` category; server-side reminder workflow state (`reminder_date`, `reminder_sent`) is deliberately excluded — it is infrastructure state, not medical data, and is meaningless outside the server.
+- `source_revision` in the manifest is a SHA-256 hash of the canonical export payload (rows sorted by id): identical source data always yields an identical revision, so consumers can detect content changes without comparing files. `generated_at` answers "when was this built";
+  `source_revision` answers "did the content change".
+- "Read-only" is an application contract — AHC never writes to a generated snapshot — not a filesystem guarantee; the file itself remains writable.
 - The Turso driver is confined to `offline_snapshots/services/exporter.py`;
   it is never bound to the Django ORM.